rladies/rladiesguide/content/organization/online-presence/social-media/index.en.md

 ### Alignment

-* Local Twitter handle (optional, but encouraged!) should also use the @RLadiesLocation format, for example: [@RLadiesSF](https://twitter.com/RLadiesSF) and [@RLadiesLondon](https://twitter.com/RLadiesSF), with the same name as the meetup.com group name (above).
-If the city name is too long for a Twitter handle, you can use an abbreviation such as [@RLadiesCDMX](https://twitter.com/RLadiesCDMX).
+* Local Twitter handle (optional, but encouraged!) should also use the @RLadiesLocation format, for example: [@RLadiesSF](https://twitter.com/RLadiesSF) and [@RLadiesLondon](https://twitter.com/RLadiesSF).
+Please note that there is a 15-character limit on Twitter handles, so if your cityname is too long, we recommend using the airport code (or another abbreviation), such as [@RLadiesCDMX](https://twitter.com/RLadiesCDMX).
 The "name" on the account should be "R-Ladies Location". (e.g. [@RLadiesLondon](https://twitter.com/RLadiesLondon) and "R-Ladies London").
+When you're logged in to the account, the username (aka. handle) can be edited [here](https://twitter.com/settings/screen_name) and the profile name can be edited [here](https://twitter.com/settings/profile).
-* Please use your chapter R-Ladies email address (e.g. yourcity@rladies.org) to set up Twitter and other social media accounts rather than a personal email address.
+* Important: Please use your chapter R-Ladies email address (e.g. yourcity@rladies.org) to set up Twitter and other social media accounts rather than a personal email address.
 * Don't forget to add the [R-Ladies logo and the purple color](/organization/brand/).
+* A picture of your city or a picture from one of your meetups is recommended for the background image, but there's no strict guidelines around that.
-* Link to your Meetup group
+* Link to your Meetup group page in the website field.

 **Suggested Twitter Alignment**
 * Bio of chapters : "R-Ladies \[Location\] is part of a world-wide